TheAppleFreak/winston-slack-webhook-transport/README.md

     ]
 });

-logger.info("Definitely try playing around with this.")
+logger.info("Definitely try playing around with this.");
 ```